postgis/postgis-workshops/postgis-intro/sources/en/geography.rst

 In order to calculate a meaningful distance, we must treat geographic coordinates not as approximate Cartesian coordinates but rather as true spherical coordinates.
 We must measure the distances between points as true paths over a sphere -- a portion of a great circle.

-Starting with version 1.5, PostGIS provides this functionality through the ``geography`` type.
+PostGIS provides this functionality through the ``geography`` type.

 .. note::